-Many moons ago I travelled (in parts, courtesy of a flatulent camel) through some very remote villages throughout India and Nepal.
+Many moons ago I travelled (in parts, courtesy of a belching and flatulent camel) through some very remote villages throughout India and Nepal.
 When I saw pregnant women or newborns, I remember wondering what the quality of maternity and newborn care was really like for these women in these parts of the world.

 I soon discovered the awful fact that each day around the world, almost 800 mothers die from complications in pregnancy and childbirth.
 One third of the total global deaths are in two countries; India (50,000 per annum) and Nigeria (40,000 per annum).

 This is a not-for-profit, non-government organisation dedicated to improving conditions for women who give birth at home in developing countries.
-Along with my yearly membership, for every woman I support across my range of services within our very privileged Australian maternity system, a donation is made to this invaluable cause.
+Along with my yearly membership, for every woman I supported across my range of services within our very privileged Australian maternity system, a donation is made to this invaluable cause.

 Most of the women The Birthing Kit Foundation Australia (BKFA) assists are for reasons of isolation, cultural choice, poor transport means or have little or no assistance during childbirth.
 By providing a clean birthing kit these mothers will have the resources to reduce infection.